IBM-Blockchain-Archive/quickstart-ibm-fabric/README.md

 # quickstart-ibm-fabric
 ## IBM Blockchain Platform for AWS

-This Quick Start deploys an IBM Blockchain Platform  distributed peer into the AWS Cloud.
+This Quick Start deploys an IBM Blockchain Platform for AWS distributed peer into the AWS Cloud.

 A blockchain is a growing list of records, or blocks, that are linked and secured by using cryptography.
 The blockchain can be used as a distributed ledger.
 Peers, a key component of blockchain networks, maintain a copy of the ledger, endorse transactions, and host smart contracts.